menacit/demystifying_confidential_computing/index.md

 ![bg right:30%](images/lizard.jpg)

 <!--
 - Very kool, quite brittle at the moment
-- Budget and not specific use-case, money spent better other places -->
+- Budget and not specific use-case, money spent better other places
+- What's in the future?
+Perhaps we can wish for something sane in the RISC V world -->

 ---